raspberrypilearning/interactive-animation/en/step_4.md

 --- task ---

+See the how to create different types of sprite movement using all sorts of blocks from the `Motion`{:class="block3motion"} block menu by **How to ... create sprite movement**. below.
+Use this resource throughout this step.

+title: How to ... create sprite movement

+--- collapse ---
+---

+---
+**Add me in: generic-scratch-if-on-edge-bounce **--- /collapse --- **Add me in: scratch-rotate-costume **

+--- /collapse ---

+--- task ---

 Add code to make your sprite move around the stage in a forever loop, bouncing off the edges of the stage.
+Search for 'bounce' in **How to ... create sprite movement**.

+--- /task ---
 --- no-print ---

 Click on the green flag to investigated how experience varying sprite movement.
 Each sprite uses different `Motion`{:class="block3motion"} blocks.
 Click `SEE INSIDE`{:class="block3motion"} the project and then click the **Code** tab for each sprite to see how a particular sprite movement can be achieved: